shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 silent protagonist - to feel easy to slip in his role . (silence and concient is like agree) add to agency

 ---

+# Psychology

+##### Suspension of Disbelief
+- accepting unrealistic situations
+- audience scram on movies
+- Rules of game established reality that become a game norm
+- Suspension of disbelief is necessary only when we failed to create secondary belief.
+- inconsistence can break immersion

+##### Illusion
+Only when authentic (coherent and consistent )

+Belief - Fiction is not real
+Alife - Suspend true believe for a moment

+we know how feelings are - experience taking. match own emotions with fictional characters. experience taking is harder in front of mirror so it can be related with ego suppress.

+#### Emotions

+---

 # Experience
 Experience as an end itself